Azure/Cloud-Native/website/blog/2022-09-20/index.md

     - Click **Add**.
 1. Select **Overview** tab from the left pane and copy the **Vault URI**.

+---

-## 🪡 Exercise: Subscribe to `users` resource to receive change notifications by using Logic Apps
+## Subscribe for Logic Apps change notifications
-To start receiving Microsoft Graph Change Notifications, we'll need to create subscription to the resource that we'd like to track.
+To start receiving Microsoft Graph Change Notifications, we'll need to create subscription to the resource that we'd like to track - here, 'users'.
 We'll use Azure Logic Apps to create subscription.

 To create subscription for Microsoft Graph Change Notifications, we'll need to make a http post request to `https://graph.microsoft.com/v1.0/subscriptions`.
 Microsoft Graph requires Azure Active Directory authentication make API calls.
 First, we'll need to register an app to Azure Active Directory, and then we will make the Microsoft Graph Subscription API call with Azure Logic Apps.